arielcr/web-hooks/README.md

 2. Place the URL to `http://yoursite.com/web-hooks/update-server.php`
 3. Commit/Push your site
 4. Your site will be under `http://yoursite.com/your-repo-name`
+5. For every repo there is a log file in the __logs__ folder indicating all the commits made for that repo.
+Be sure that this folder is writable by the web server

 _More WebHooks to be added soon ..._